-If the variable statement occurs inside a FunctionDeclaration, the variables are defined with function-local scope in that function, as described in s10.1.3.
-Otherwise, they are defined with global scope (that is, they are created as members of the global object, as described in 10.1.3) using property attributes { [[Writable]]: true, [[Enumerable]]: true, [[Flexible]]: false].
+If the variable statement occurs inside a FunctionDeclaration or FunctionExpression, the variables are defined with function-local scope in that function, as described in 10.1.3.
+Otherwise, they are defined with global scope (that is, they are created as members of the global object, as described in 10.1.3) using property attributes { [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: false ].
 Variables are created when the execution scope is entered.
-A Block does not define a new execution scope for variables.
-Only Program and FunctionDeclaration produce a new scope for variables.
-Variables are initialised to undefined when created.
+A Block does not define a new execution scope for variables declared using a VariableDeclaration.
+Only Program, FunctionDeclaration and FunctionExpression produce a new scope for variables declared using a VariableStatement.
+Such variables are initialised to undefined when created.
 A variable with an Initialiser is assigned the value of its AssignmentExpression when the VariableStatement is executed, not when the variable is created.

-The production $VariableStatement: \mathtt{var}\ VariableDeclarationList$; is evaluated as follows:
+The production $VariableStatement: var\ VariableDeclarationList;$ is evaluated as follows: